 Singing Oaks Church Of Christ Benevolence Ministry - (940) 387-4355

-Find additional food banks in Denton County.
+Find additional free food banks in Denton County.
 Several other churches, charities, and other agencies can offer help in the form of groceries, free food, and other aid to those who need assistance.
 They can also help very low income families apply for SNAP food stamps, or go over other resources for residents living in poverty.